-Residents of areas vulnerable to wildfire need to remain on alert to changing conditions by monitoring the wildfire threat on the U.S. Department of Agriculture’s Fire Outlook page.
+Residents of areas vulnerable to wildfire need to remain on alert to changing conditions by monitoring the wildfire threat at the National Interagency Coordination Center.

-> Business and homeowners in woodland, brush-filled or remote areas can take precautions to protect your property against wildfire.
+Business and homeowners in woodland, brush-filled or remote areas can take precautions to protect your property against wildfire.

 There are some simple steps you can take to maximize protections against the dangers of wildfire:

 - Talk to your local, independent agent to make sure you have the necessary limits and coverage enhancements in place